-Note: The values are rounded.
-Source: IEA GEC Model 2022.
+Note: Values are rounded.

+Source: IEA GEC Model 2023.

-$CO_2$ price assumptions are one of the inputs into GEC Model as the pricing of $CO_2$ emissions affects demand for energy by altering the relative costs of using different fuels.
-There were 68 direct carbon pricing instruments existing as of May 2022: 32 emissions trading systems and 38 carbon taxes on fuels according to their related emissions when combusted, covering more than 40 countries.
-Many others have schemes under development or are considering to do so.
+CO2 price assumptions are one of the inputs into the GEC Model as the pricing of CO2 emissions affects demand for energy by altering the relative costs of using different fuels.
+There are 73 direct carbon pricing instruments existing today, covering around 40 countries and over 30 subnational jurisdictions.
+Many others have schemes under development or are considering doing so.
+All scenarios consider the effects of other policy measures alongside CO2 pricing, such as coal phase-out plans, efficiency standards and renewable targets.
+These policies interact with carbon pricing; therefore, CO2 pricing is not the marginal cost of abatement as is often the case in other modelling approaches.

-The Stated Policies Scenario takes into consideration all existing or announced carbon pricing schemes, at national and sub-national level, covering electricity generation, industry, energy production sectors and end-use sectors, e.g., aviation, road transport and buildings, where applicable.
-In the Announced Pledges Scenario, higher CO2 prices are introduced across all regions with net zero emissions pledges.
+The STEPS takes into consideration all existing or scheduled carbon pricing schemes, at national and sub-national level, covering electricity generation, industry, energy production sectors and end-use sectors, e.g. aviation, road transport and buildings, where applicable.
+In the APS, higher CO2 prices are introduced across all regions with net zero emissions pledges.
 In addition, several developing economies are assumed to put in place schemes to limit CO2 emissions.
 All regional markets have access to offsets, which is expected to lead to a convergence of prices.
-No explicit pricing is assumed in sub-Saharan Africa (excluding South Africa), the Caspian region and Other Asia regions.
+No explicit pricing is assumed in sub-Saharan Africa (excluding South Africa) and Other Asia regions.
 Instead, these regions rely on direct policy interventions to drive decarbonisation in the APS.
-In the Net Zero Emissions by 2050 Scenario, CO2 prices cover all regions and rise rapidly across all advanced economies as well as in emerging economies with net zero emissions pledges, including China, India, Indonesia, Brazil and South Africa.
-CO2 prices are lower, but nevertheless, rising in other emerging economies such as North Africa, Middle East, Russia and Southeast Asia.
+In the NZE Scenario, CO2 prices cover all regions and rise rapidly across all advanced economies as well as in emerging economies with net zero emissions pledges, including China, India, Indonesia, Brazil and South Africa.
+CO2 prices are lower, but nevertheless rising, in other emerging economies such as in North Africa, Middle East, Russia and other Southeast Asia.
 CO2 prices are lower in all other emerging market and developing economies, as it is assumed they pursue more direct policies to adapt and transform their energy systems (Table 2.4).